Image kindly donated by Charles Hall of Hooper Street showing the coal wharf buildings in the 1950s

 The coal wharf on Hooper Street was located by the railway line opposite Calverley's in the 19th and 20th centuries

-From the early 1900s the Hooper Street coal wharf was run by Coote & Warren Ltd., a coal merchant based in East Anglia and north London, and operating from the 1850s until 1960.
-They had other premises in Cambridge, including a coal wharf on Hills Road by the railway bridge; see the Capturing Cambridge entry for Coote and Warren’s Coal Wharf, Hills Road.
+In 1900 the site became a coal wharf run by Coote & Warren Ltd., a coal merchant based in East Anglia and north London, and operating from the 1850s until 1960.
+They previously had a branch on Coldham’s Lane, and they had another branch in Hills Road by the railway bridge; see the Capturing Cambridge entry for Coote and Warren’s Coal Wharf, Hills Road.

 In 1901 William and Hannah shared the Hooper Street house with Hannah’s father George Jarvis, a boot maker.

 In 1911 they shared the house with 12 year-old Ethel Barker, Hannah’s great-niece.
 Ethel’s parents, Charles and Mary, and five little brothers lived nearby in a very small cottage in Norfolk Terrace.
 Although described as a ‘visitor’ in the census, Ethel may have come to live with William and Hannah, who had no children of their own.